RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/advanced-cloud-native-services.md

 > NOTE: Don't worry about reading and understanding the output of oc describe.
 Just make sure the command doesn't report errors!

+If you haven't deployment in Module 1, you can deploy the coolstore easily via executing the following shell script in CodeReady Workspaces Terminal:

+`chmod +x /projects/cloud-native-workshop-v2m2-labs/monolith/scripts/*.sh`

+Replace with your username before running this commands:

+`/projects/cloud-native-workshop-v2m2-labs/monolith/scripts/deploy-coolstore.sh userXX`

 Run these commands to inspect the elements via CodeReady Workspaces Terminal window:

 `oc get bc coolstore`